alanszlosek/data-type-tables/readme.markdown

 INTRODUCTION
 ====

-Wanted to see first-hand how an ORM would be written that stores data by data type.
+Wanted to see first-hand how an ORM would be written that stores data by data type, and what the limitations of such a system are.

-WHAT'S IT GOOD FOR?
+IT'S HANDY WHEN ...
 ====

-* Allows you to rapidly add data storage to an app
+* You want to store your object hierarchy to a database without having to write SQL
+* Your app is still in flux and you just want to CRUD without having to create or alter tables to store a new piece of data
-* You get field-level revisions for free, so when you change a Product's name, all previous values are preserved.
+* You get field-level revisions for free, so when you change a Product's name and save(), all previous values of name are preserved.
 (Yes, you can turn it off)

+IT'S NOT HANDY WHEN ...
+====

+* You need to implement search functionality
+* Speed is important

 DETAILS
 ====